The Classification of Fixed Income Securities Explained

 The sukuk market has experienced significant growth in recent years.
 According to the Islamic Finance Development Report 2020, global sukuk issuance reached $162.1 billion in 2019, up from $115.5 billion in 2018.
 This growth is being driven by a number of factors, including the increasing demand for ethical and socially responsible investment options, as well as the growing Muslim population around the world.

-The issuance process for sukuk is more complex than for conventional bonds, as it must comply with sharia law.
+The issuance process for it is more complex than for conventional bonds, as it must comply with sharia law.
 The issuer must first identify a halal asset or project that can be used to underpin the sukuk issuance.
 The sukuk structure must then be approved by a sharia board of Islamic scholars, who will ensure that it complies with sharia principles.
 Once the sukuk issuance has been approved, it can be offered to investors.

 Like any investment, sukuk carries risks.
 Some of the key risks associated with sukuk investments include: